 3. Family Changes

 Any type of family change, such as birth, death, or marriage, warrants an estate plan update.
+And that includes a gross rent multiplier if you plan on leasing out the property.
 You want to make sure any children or grandchildren are provided for and that any divorced family members are properly addressed.
 It is also important to remove any deceased beneficiaries as failing to do so can cause complications.

 You may also want to make changes to address a beneficiary who has developed irresponsible behaviors.
 This may mean disinheriting them or setting up special distributions to prevent them from squandering their inheritance.

 4. Substantial Financial Changes

 Any substantial financial changes, whether it is an increase or decrease in assets, are another reason to update your estate plan.
 This is the case because such changes will most likely affect how you want your property to be divided.
 If you no longer have an asset you were specifically gifting to a beneficiary or beneficiaries, you may want to reallocate assets to them from another source.

 5. Outdated Beneficiary Designations